 When you open a can of tuna, you’re most likely eating skipjack tuna.
 This small but mighty fish makes up roughly 60% of all canned tuna sold worldwide, yet many consumers have never heard its name.
-Understanding skipjack tuna matters more than you might think, especially as concerns about sustainable fishing and tuna supply chain transparency continue to grow.
+Understanding skipjack tuna matters, especially as concerns about sustainable fishing and supply chain transparency continue to grow.

-Skipjack differs significantly from other tuna species in ways that directly impact everything from pricing to sustainability.
-This guide covers what makes skipjack unique, why it dominates grocery store shelves, and how modern traceability systems help ensure the skipjack in your pantry comes from responsible sources.
+Skipjack differs significantly from other tuna species in ways that impact everything from pricing to sustainability.
+This guide covers what makes skipjack unique, why it dominates grocery store shelves, and how modern traceability systems help ensure responsible sourcing.

 What makes skipjack tuna different from other species